Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 Note that the governing equations with stress-free boundary conditions admit an additional Galilean symmetry: the large-scale shear can be shifted by an arbitrary constant, $\bar{U}_0\rightarrow \bar{U}_0+C$.
 To obtain unique solutions we therefore impose the additional constraint $\int_{0}^{1}\bar{U}_0(z,t)dz=0$ following the procedure in \citet[\S 6.9]{uecker2021numerical}.

-Figure \ref{fig:bif_diag_low_Ra_S2T_stress_free} shows the resulting bifurcation diagram for comparison with figure \ref{fig:bif_diag_low_Ra_S2T}.
+Figure \ref{fig:bif_diag_low_Ra_S2T_stress_free} shows the resulting bifurcation diagrams for comparison with figure \ref{fig:bif_diag_low_Ra_S2T}.
 The diagrams are very similar: all of the previously discussed solution branches are still present.
 The main difference is that the stress-free boundary conditions typically lead to a larger $Sh$ than the no-slip boundary conditions at the same horizontal wavenumber.
 This behavior is also consistent with the observation by \citet{yang2016vertically}, where 3D DNS results indicate that the flow morphology is qualitatively similar but stress-free boundary conditions display a larger $Sh$.
+Figure \ref{fig:bif_diag_low_Ra_S2T_stress_free}(a) compares the single-mode results with the corresponding steady state $Sh$ reached using 2D DNS in domains of size $L_x=2\pi /k_x$ (black squares) showing good agreement provided the domain width $L_x$ is sufficiently narrow, i.e., for $k_x$ sufficiently close to the stress-free onset wavenumber $k_x=19.298$.

 Figure \ref{fig:profile_R_rho_T2S_40_tau_0p01_stress_free} displays solution profiles and total salinity for the S1, S2 and S3 solutions at the same parameter values as in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01} but with stress-free instead of no-slip boundary conditions.
 Here, the horizontally averaged total salinity $z+\bar{S}_0$ still displays the one-layer, two-layer and three-layer solution profiles in vertical.
 The horizontal structure of these states is qualitatively similar to the no-slip results in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}.
 The main difference is that the horizontal velocity $\widetilde{u}$ and the gradient of vertical velocity $\partial_z \widehat{w}$ no longer vanish at the boundaries.